 The Auto-Data Lake

-In 2010, James Dixon coined the term "data lake" while CTO at Pentaho.
-The core insight: stop trying to structure data before you store it.
-Dump everything raw.
+In 2010, James Dixon coined the term data lake while CTO at Pentaho.
+The insight was simple and mildly heretical at the time: stop trying to structure data before you store it.
+Dump it raw.
 Impose structure at read time.
+A generation of analytics infrastructure got built on that one shift.

 The Agent Memory Problem

-Here's what happens when you run multiple AI tools: Claude Code makes an architecture decision.
-Your Slack bot has no idea.
-Your overnight worker repeats a debugging approach that was already ruled out.
-Next morning, Claude Code forgot the decision it made yesterday.
+Run more than one AI tool and you'll feel it within a week.
+Claude Code makes an architecture decision on Monday.
+Your Slack bot doesn't know about it on Tuesday.
+Your overnight worker repeats a debugging path that was already ruled out.
+Next morning, Claude Code forgets the decision it made yesterday.

 From Data Lake to Auto-Data Lake

 A traditional data lake is passive storage with smart reads.
-An auto-data lake is active storage.
-Three things happen automatically when a memory enters Cortex:
+An auto-data lake is active storage — three things happen automatically when a memory enters Coquina.

 Auto-embedding.
-Every memory gets vectorized on ingest via ChromaDB.
-Semantic search that finds memories by meaning, not just keywords.
+Every memory gets vectorized on ingest via a local Ollama nomic-embed-text model.
+Semantic search finds memories by meaning, not just keywords.
+No cloud API.
+No data leaves the network.

 Auto-linking.
-Every write triggers a neighbor analysis across the vector space.
-Related memories get connected with typed edges (similar_to, superseded_by) scored by strength.
-Over 14,000 relationship edges exist — none created manually.
+Every write triggers a neighbor search across the vector space.
+Related memories get connected with typed edges — similar_to for semantically related content, superseded_by when a newer decision replaces an older one — each scored with a strength from 0 to 1 based on vector distance.
+Over 15,000 relationship edges exist right now.
+Zero were created manually.

 Auto-clustering.
-Memories naturally group by project and topic based on content similarity.
+Memories group by project and topic based on content similarity.
 Emergent structure, not predefined schemas.

-- Semantic search via ChromaDB embeddings — meaning-based
+tsvector— sub-2ms. - Semantic search via ChromaDB embeddings — meaning-based, catches what full-text misses.

-- Graph traversal via auto-linked edges — discovering connections neither search path would surface
+- Graph traversal over auto-linked edges — surfaces memories neither search path would find, by following

 What This Looks Like in Practice